massoncheg/forgejo-docs/docs/user/code-search.md

 If `REPO_INDEXER_ENABLED` is set to `false`, the code search function will be limited to a single repository and will use [`git-grep`](https://git-scm.com/docs/git-grep).

 Currently, only fixed strings are supported and any case differences are ignored.
-The search results will include the matched line, as well as a single line before and after the match.
+The search results will include the matched line, along with a context of three lines before and after the match.
 The search query will be executed on the default branch of the repository.

 # Indexer